-If your home has the Nest Thermostat you may have heard about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home is running on the Nest Thermostat you have probably read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 For more detailed instructions, see Nest Support page.
 For a more basic summary, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or shutting down completely.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some issues, including becoming unresponsive, not correctly charging the battery, or turning off completely.
 Nest recommends recharging and restarting your thermostat to fix the glitch and get it up and working again.

 Indications of this issue include the following: